Is marijuana legal in Connecticut?

 Consumption is banned everywhere smoking cigarettes is banned, in addition to health care facilities including psychiatric hospitals, and areas in or around an establishment with a liquor license (such as outdoor seating at bars and restaurants).

-Registered medical marijuana patients are allowed to consume cannabis in their own homes on private property.
+Registered medical marijuana patients are allowed to consume cannabis in their own homes or on private property.
 It is illegal to consume medical marijuana in any public place in Connecticut.

 For more information, visit the Connecticut Department of Consumer Protection (DCP).